 During almost 60 years of its existence, there have been huge organizational changes, expressed not only in new names of the clinics and departments, but mainly in their profiles.
 The current structure of the Institute is very diversified – as a result of own experiences, the understanding of the treatment needs, the progress of knowledge and the interests and qualifications of the personnel, especially the scientific staff.

 The history of the Rheumatology Institute continues.
-The Historical Committee of the Rheumatology Institute is keeping its memories and its history.
+Theis keeping its memories and its history.